cxl-micron-reskit/.github/profile/README.md

 ## Getting Started

-The `cxl-micron-reskit` repository is the top-level repo for the CMRK.
+The `cxl-reskit` repository is the top-level repo for the CMRK.
 From there you can:

 * Read the [documentation](https://github.com/cxl-micron-reskit/cxl-reskit) to learn more about CXL memory and the CMRK